 1. $280,000 is how much the average couple should expect to spend on healthcare in retirement

-According to 2018 research from Fidelity, the average couple should expect to spend about $280,000 on health care alone in retirement.
+According to the 2018 research from Fidelity, the average couple should expect to spend about $280,000 on health care alone in retirement.
 While the year-over-year growth in costs has slowed in recent years, consider that this represents a 75% increase since 2002; a couple retiring in that year could expect to pay about $160,000 for health care costs.
 Many of the factors that go into the cost determination for this annual study are based on market or economic changes and can vary drastically from year to year.
 Despite the variables, many people don’t have a gauge on how much health care costs can climb and tend to underestimate these costs.
-In the Fidelity study, 46% of the respondents believed that they would only need about $100,000 to cover heath care costs in retirement, and almost half said they were dipping into personal savings in order to pay for health care.
+In the Fidelity study, 46% of the respondents believed that they would only need about $100,000 to cover health care costs in retirement, and almost half said they were dipping into personal savings in order to pay for health care.

 2. $5,210 is the average out of pocket healthcare expense